-Certain individuals have been identified as low-risk travelers after undergoing extensive background checks.
-They carry special photo identification cards with security features that give them access to a limited number of airport security checkpoints called Trusted Traveler CATSA Security Lines.
+Certain individuals have been identified as low-risk travellers after undergoing extensive background checks.
+They carry special photo identification cards with security features that give them access to a limited number of airport security checkpoints called Trusted Travellers lines.

-Trusted travelers must still comply with screening rules for prohibited items.
-They must still pass through a metal detector, and their carry-on items will continue to be X-rayed.
+Trusted travellers must still comply with screening rules for prohibited items.
+They must still pass through a walk-through metal detector, and their carry-on items will continue to be X-rayed.
 They may also be required to undergo additional search procedures.

-NEXUS cards are issued by the Canada Border Services Agency to provide low-risk travelers with faster customs and immigration processing when crossing the border between Canada and the U.S.
+NEXUS cards are issued by the Canada Border Services Agency to provide low-risk travellers with faster customs and immigration processing when crossing the border between Canada and the U.S.